mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Here's an example client-server application.
 The server echoes messages.
 The client sends a message and prints what it receives.

+The client in {{fig-client}} connects, sends a message, and sets up a receiver to print messages received in response.
+The carrier is inactive after the Initiate() call; the Send() call blocks until the carrier can be activated.

 ~~~~~~~~
 // connect to a server given a remote
 func sayHello() {